 Where to start with new construction

-There is so much to know when you decide to start a new construction build.
-Take a look at our list below, with tips on what to think about even before you start interviewing builders and what not to overlook.
-Scroll down to to print it out and check it off with pen or pencil “the old fashioned way.”
+There is so much to know when you decide to build a home.
+Take a look at our list below for guidance on important things to consider before you start interviewing builders and vital items to avoid overlooking.
+Scroll down for a printable version of the checklist!

 First things first: Choose a REALTOR

-Tip: You have to walk into the office and tell the builder that you ARE working with a REALTOR, otherwise you might not be allowed to pull one in after you have registered your name
+Pro Tip: You need to let the sales team at the builder office know right away that you plan to work with a REALTOR.
+Otherwise you might not be allowed to pull one in after you have registered your name.

 There’s a lot to think about when deciding on plans and details for new construction.
-Unless you are starting a fully customized home, the builder will be able to offer you floor plans.
+The builder will offer floorplans unless you are starting a fully customized home.
 Builders will usually allow only minor customization and options, like an additional garage bay, optional bathrooms or other features.
 Many times buyers don’t yet know exactly what they want or what to look for until they see the plans.
 Some may not even realize that they can ask for certain things before the building process begins.
-We have compiled a list of tips and suggestions from our own experiences and from feedback from other families who have been through the process so you can plan your dream home.
+We have compiled a list of tips and suggestions generated from our own experiences and from clients who have been through the process.

-- Keep your wish list handy while looking at plans.
+- Keep your wish list handy while looking at floorplans.

-- It’s worth it to hire an architect or interior designer to review your plans.
+- It’s worth it to hire an architect or interior designer to review your plans and optimize as needed.